-Samuel Finley Breese Morse (April 27, 1791 – April 2, 1872) was an American inventor.
+Samuel Finley Breese Morse (April 1791 – April was an American inventor.
 He contributed to the invention of a single-wire telegraph system based on European telegraphs, was a co-inventor of the Morse code, and also an accomplished painter.
-Morse additionally supported the institution of slavery as well as anti-Catholic and anti-immigration efforts within the United States.

 The First Telegram "What Hath God Wrought" was sent from the capitol in Washington to Baltimore May 1844 over wires laid along the right of way of the BO Railroad adjacent to this highway.
 The telegraph was invented by Samuel Morse

 Learn the History of the Telegraph and Samuel Morse, Who Invented It

 Morse Code, with Lightning Speed Samuel Morse and the Telegraph In Samuel Morse changed the world by perfecting the telegraph.
 No longer did people have to wait weeks for a letter to arrive.
 Messages could be sent instantaneously-with Lightning Speed.